-- Respiratory protection.
-Wear a face or dust mask, or powered respirator.
-Dust masks/filters should be changed regularly. - Do not switch router on with the bit touching the workpiece.
-At the end of the cut, release the router plunge and allow spindle to stop rotating.
-Never use the spindle lock as a brake - The direction of routing must always be opposite to the cutter's direction of rotation.
-Do not back-cut or climb-cut. - Check before cutting that there are no obstructions in the path of the router.
+- 8. The direction of routing must always be opposite to the bit's direction of rotation.
+Do not back-cut or climb-cut. - 9.
+Check before cutting that there are no obstructions in the path of the router.
 Ensure there are no obstacles beneath workpiece when cutting full thickness, and that a sacrificial work surface is used.

-Router Cutter Safety
+Router Bit Safety